satpalsr/sdk/docs/server.chunkevent.md

 ## ChunkEvent enum

 Event types a Chunk instance can emit.
+See [ChunkEventPayloads](./server.chunkeventpayloads.md) for the payloads.

 **Signature:**